 “About what?”
 She looked up at me questioningly.

 hand and started laughing.
 “I told him to go for it.
-I’m surprised he hasn’t asked you out by
+I’m surprised he hasn’t asked

-When Mrs. Miller went to the bathroom, she asked her to accompany her.
-They
+conversations.
+When Mrs. Miller went to the bathroom, she asked her to

-number of police swarming about.
+were a number of police swarming about.
 We didn’t know what could have

 “Where are the detectives?” he shouted.
 “Where’s Murphy?”
 He paced around the

 stood staring at me.
 It was like watching a building implode.
-The dynamite detonates and it
+The dynamite

-a second staring blankly, and then he fell straight back.
-He was knocked out cold.
+for a second staring blankly, and then he fell straight back.
+He was knocked out

-and sat him up.
+him and sat him up.
 He looked around dumbfounded.
-He still hadn’t realized what had
+He still hadn’t realized what

 The police took him outside and put him in a patrol car.
 Stephanie and her mother